-The study has shown that the perception of Healthcare providers on mHealth is good and they can use it to improve health outcomes. mHealth holds great promise for widening access to health treatment in low to upper-middle income countries where the challenges of meeting public and personal health needs are considerable.
-This potential will not be realized unless more future research is conducted in these contexts, hence need to for me to develop, implement and evaluate an application.
-The research will help the HcPs to offer quality HIV management to adolescents and young adults living HIV to improve their health outcomes.
+The study has shown that the perception of Healthcare providers on mHealth is good and they can use it to improve health outcomes during emergencies and pandemics. mHealth holds great promise for widening access to health treatment during emergencies and pandemics in low to upper-middle income countries where the challenges of meeting public and personal health needs are considerable.
+This potential will not be realized unless more future research is conducted in these contexts, hence need to for me to develop, implement and evaluate an application which is compatible in adding new information in emergencies and pandemics.
+The research will help the HcPs to offer quality HIV management to adolescents and young adults living HIV to improve their health outcomes during emergencies and pandemics like COVID-19.